ckuelker/quick-guide-en-us/DevOps/Daemons/nginx.md

 ## I18n Index Page

-For some users this is convenient.
-Other user who are not using their own browser or who do not understand how to switch the language of their browser are basically screwed with this setup.
-But non the less here it is how it is done.
-(That was the long way to say: don't do it)
+This is convenient for some users.
+Other users who do not use their own browser or do not understand how to change the language of their browser are basically screwed with this setup.
+But nonetheless, this is how it is done.
+(That was the long way of saying: don't do it)

 ```nginx
 server {